 Hiroyuki Kimura : At the end of last year, we had a party at Tanoshimasu, and we revealed that we had tried to work on the Switch and showed it to the people there.
 We never intended to announce that we were actually going to release Aka to Blue on Switch.
 There are actually some technical issues that we have not been resolved yet and there is also the charge of the developing cost, but at this moment there is no plan to release Aka to Blue on Switch.
 Also, Type-S does not stand for Type-Switch, but Type-Second.

-gekko : When the photos and the announcement of Project Type-S were leaked, a lot of people assumed it was Nintendo Switch related.
+gekko : When the photos were leaked and Project Type-S was announced, a lot of people assumed it was Nintendo Switch related.

 Hiroyuki Kimura : Actually Type-R came first before Type-S, that’s why S stands for second.
 It was our second project, because Type-R has become a Reality to sell the game in the arcade.
 Right now we are working exclusively on Aka to Blue Type-R.